tomaszbujnowicz/shopify-slater-tailwindcss/README.md

 # 🚀 Shopify Starter Theme + TailwindCSS with PurgeCSS

-**First of all, big thank your for guys at The Couch for creating Shopify development toolkit called [Slater](https://github.com/the-couch/slater).
-Special thanks goes to Kevin.**
+**First of all, big thank your for guys at The Couch for creating Shopify development toolkit called [Slater](https://github.com/the-couch/slater)**

 I wanted to use Slater and TailwindCSS but couldn't make that work together.
 I had a project on the table with a start date NOW and decided to create this little temporary monster.